Dupont de Ligonnès murders and disappearance: Emigration theory

 Even though Christine de Ligonnès initially doubted the authenticity of the letter of 11 April 2011 (while still claiming her brother's innocence), she began stating to the media in March 2012 that "basically, Xavier and his family left for the United States because their safety was threatened in France.
 The bodies found under the patio can't be those of Agnès and the children."
 She believes that "the information leaked to the media originates from sources with an interest in making the family disappear".
 In 2013, in the blog that she created with her husband, Bertram de Verdun, she mentions an email that her brother wrote to two friends in July 2010.
-He wrote of "accidents" which may befall his family, and ended with the words: "So I hope that, even after a police investigation, my parents, brothers and sisters will never be led to believe that I intentionally caused these accidents (even if the evidence is strong)."
+He wrote of "accidents" which may befall his family, and ended with the words: "So it is my wish that, even after a police investigation, my parents, brothers and sisters are never led to believe that I intentionally caused these accidents (even if the evidence is strong)."